- What is the TOEFL ITP® Assessment Series?

 - How is the TOEFL ITP Assessment Series used by institutions?

 There are many ways that you can incorporate the TOEFL ITP assessments into your classroom to keep your students on track for success.
-Using 100 percent academic content, the TOEFL ITP tests can be used for:
+Learn more about how institutions use the tests.

 - Who uses the TOEFL ITP Assessment Series?